mikkorepolainen/mikkorepolainen.github.io/documents/_posts/2015-10-07-virtualization-with-kvm.md

 {% endhighlight %}

 To import an existing image, select the "Import existing disk image" option when creating a new VM.

-####With virt-install

-The `virt-install` command can be used to create new or to import existing virtual machines.
-The following command creates a new image and installs a system on it.
-Note the size in the `--disk` argument and the installation media specified using the `--cdrom` argument.
-The disk location must point to a directory that belongs to a storage pool.

-{% highlight bash %}
-virt-install --name <guest name> --ram <memory in megabytes> --vcpus <no of cpus>
-  --network bridge=br0,model=virtio[,mac=<predefined mac address>] --os-type=linux --os-variant=ubuntutrusty
-  --disk path=<path-to-disk-image>.img,bus=virtio,format=qcow2,size=<disk size in GB>
-  --cdrom=<path-to-installation-media>.iso
-{% endhighlight %}

-<span class="marker">TODO</span> headless with vnc & --noautoconsole

-The following command imports an existing disk image.
-The `--import` switch skips installation phase and the `--noautoconsole` switch prevents the command from automatically connecting to terminal or vnc display.
-Note also that there is no disk size specified for the `--disk` parameter.

-{% highlight bash %}
-virt-install --name <guest name> --ram <memory in megabytes> --vcpus <no of cpus>
-  --network bridge=br0,model=virtio[,mac=<predefined mac address>] --os-type=linux --os-variant=ubuntutrusty
-  --disk path=<path-to-disk-image>.img,bus=virtio,format=qcow2
-  --import
-  --noautoconsole
-{% endhighlight %}

-The `--os-type` and `--os-variant` parameters can be used to set some useful default settings for the VM.
-The supported OS Type values in VMM are Generic, Linux, Other, Solaris, UNIX and Windows.
-I haven't seen these documented elsewhere.
-The available OS Variants can be listed by running the command `virt-install --os-variant list`.
-The `--os-type` parameter is not required if `--os-variant` is used.

-For example, to install Windows Server 2012 R2:

-{% highlight bash %}
-virt-install --name WindowsServer1 --ram 2048 --vcpus 2
-   --network bridge=br0,model=e1000
-   --os-variant=win2k8
-   --disk path=<path-to-disk>.img,bus=sata,format=qcow2,size=10
-   --cdrom=<path-to-windows_server_2012_r2_x64_dvd>.iso
-{% endhighlight %}

-For linux guests, the ttyconsole should be automatically created, check with `virsh ttyconsole <guest name>`.

-The newly created VM should show up in both `virsh list --all` and VMM.

 #### With vm-builder
 <span class="marker">TODO</span> https://www.howtoforge.com/virtualization-with-kvm-on-ubuntu-12.10 for vmbuilder, LVM-based virtual machines